platanus/hound-cli/README.md

 After running this command in your project's root path...

-**If you don't have a `.hound.yml` file**, you will get one file (with style rules) for each language defined in this gem.
+**If you don't have a `.hound.yml` file**, you will get one file (with style rules) for each language configured in this gem.
 Those files are understood by linters installed in your system.
 For example: with `ruby` language, a `.rubocop.yml` file will be created.
 This `.rubocop.yml`, is read by the [rubocop gem](https://github.com/bbatsov/rubocop) (a ruby linter).

 Example: